hitranonline/hapiest/STYLE.md

         Adds to self.var

         @param to_add the amount var should be increased by
+        @returns the new value of var
         @throws Exception thrown then to_add is not an integer

         """
         if type(to_add) == int:
             self.var += to_add
+            return self.var
         else:
             raise Exception("Expected a number!")

 ```